 “They don’t give a f–k about Stephon Clark,” he yelled before jumping on the podium.

 Officers with the Sacramento police came to pull him down, even as crowds watching outside began banging on windows and chanting “Say his name.”

 Steinberg called a recess at that point saying that the meeting would continue when “things calm down” and council members left the chambers, leaving faith leaders to work to calm the situation.

-According to KCRA, Rev. Kevin Ross with Unity of Sacramento worked with police to help people settle down so that the meeting could continue.
+Rev. Kevin Ross with Unity of Sacramento worked with police to help people settle down so that the meeting could continue.

 “Everybody is extremely sensitive to this display,” Ross reportedly told an officer, pointing out the other officers who had their batons out.
 “This display that we’re having right now is highly triggering and traumatizing.
 What would be possible if you softened your stance?”